ianlov/sorry-i-will-miss-work/README.md

 [link to project here]

 # Project Description
 Have you ever wanted to skip out on work, but struggled to find an excuse?
-Now you can find the perfect excuse for any workday absence with "Sorry I Will Miss Work".
+Now you can find the perfect excuse for any workday absence with :tada:"Sorry I Will Miss Work":tada:!
 Enter a date, and the app will give you a holiday to help you explain why you will miss work that day.
 "Sorry I Will Miss Work" will even create an email you can send to your boss that will surely explain the importance of your absence.

 # API Sample
 https://calendarific.com/